u-m-i/u-m-i/README.md

 ### About Me

-I'd really like to have something interesting to say, but I'm only a vim enthusiast.
+I'd really like to have something interesting to say, but I'm only a _Vim_ enthusiast.

 ### Favorities things